 Mix 2 teaspoons of the cooked oatmeal or tea into every 1/2 cup of food. *Work up slowly to this dosage.

-Oat for dogs is a safe product that can be used in a variety of situations.
+Oats are a safe option that can be used in a variety of situations for dogs.
 The tea is tasty and the product is positively very palatable.
 The trick is to use it with restraint, as too much can really lead to an animated, hyperactive dog.
 Trial and error is a safe bet, as you can determine exactly how much of this plant can be fed to your pet.

 Vomiting is also a potential side effect for pets consuming too much oat straw.
 If this is the case, reduce the amount and carry on reaping the benefits.
 Oats can be attuned on the fly without trouble, so finding the right balance for your four-legged friend should do the trick.